yamiteru/isitfast/README.md

 # Isitfast

-A modular benchmarking library with V8 warmup and cpu/ram denoising for the most accurate and consistent results.
+A modular benchmarking library with V8 warmup and CPU/RAM denoising for the most accurate and consistent results.

-You no longer have to ask yourself `Is it fast?`.
-Just bench it!
+You no longer have to ask yourself, "Is it fast?"
+Just benchmark it!

-## Features
+## Key Features

-- Waits until V8 optimizations kick in and benchmarks become less noisy
+- Waits until V8 optimizations kick in and benchmarks become less noisy.
-- Gets rid of performance noise caused by benchmark wrapper functions
+- Eliminates performance noise caused by benchmark wrapper functions.
-- Reuses a couple of `UInt32Array`s to store stats for less memory noise
+- Reuses a couple of UInt32Arrays to store stats for reduced memory noise.
-- Runs GC before every benchmark and suite for less memory noise
+- Runs GC before every benchmark and suite for reduced memory noise.
-- Uses high resolution time in nanoseconds for more accurate cpu results
+- Uses high-resolution time in nanoseconds for more accurate CPU results.
-- Exposes lifecycle events for listening to data in real-time
+- Exposes lifecycle events for real-time data monitoring.
-- Prints colorful benchmark results into a terminal
+- Prints colorful benchmark results in the terminal.
-- Allows combining different output strategies (terminal/markdown/etc.)
+- Allows combining different output strategies (terminal/markdown/etc.).

 ## Installation

+To install, run the following command in your terminal:

 ```shell
 yarn add isitfast